Every Computer Aided Designer feels the need of a dedicated mouse for the job at some point or another.

 It’s a large mouse, so we recommend it for medium-large hands.
 And with 8200 dpi, this device is extremely precise and refined in control.

-As for scrolling and zoom, there are two programmable thumb buttons which are fast and reliable.
+As for scrolling and zoom, there are two programmable thumb buttons that are fast and reliable.
 Because of the groove between them, it was hassle-free to maneuver with the mouse without any visual cue.

 But it uses Omron switches which are pretty basic.
 Although It doesn’t hamper the workflow – because response time doesn’t matter in CAD, we feel that we should get better switches for the money.